All Episodes

 New lieutenant governor appointed just a couple of weeks ago, Jay Collins.

-Um a real badass.
+A real badass.

-You know, it's like what do you actually do?
+You know, it's like, what do you actually do?

 Florida has been famous for not having one for an extended period of time.

-So that we have one, it was news a couple of weeks ago, but then when they picked the one they picked, it became even more newsworthy, and he's been to work quickly.
+So that we have one, it was news a couple of weeks ago, but then when they picked the one they picked, it became even more newsworthy and he's been to work quickly.

-Uh he's been a state senator, has introduced and passed great legislation that we're going to talk about.
+He's introduced and passed great legislation that we're going to talk about.

-But we want to talk to him uh first of all about what's going on with regards to illegal immigration in the state of Florida and the initiatives that are taking place there.
+But we want to talk to him first of all about what's going on with regards to illegal immigration in the state of Florida and the initiatives that are taking place there.

 Lieutenant Governor Collins, how are you?